It’s an exciting Saturday to talk about the health benefits of bay leaf.

 Regular consumption of bay leaves can be very helpful to people with diabetes.

-There are certain compounds in bay leaf that can be good against acne.
+There are certain compounds in the bay leaf that can be good against acne.

 Its antibacterial properties also aid in the fight against acne.